0natalia/PPT-changes-in-Antarctica/README.md

 At last, this script plots: (i) map of all-time average ppt for each dataset
                             (ii) map of the 50yr difference for each dset

+* ### MSC_seasonal_cycle.py
+Reads CMIP6 (AMIP & Hist) and reanalysis datasets and calculates their ensemble means;

+For the Antarctic regions defined in mscbib [Austral, EAIS, Ross, Weddell, and WAIS], the monthly data is grouped by month in order to address the annual cycle.

+This script plots: (i) ensemble mean annual cycle line plot
+                   (ii) bar plot annual cycle for each dataset

+Note: always calculate reanalysis-ensemble mean and model-ensemble mean separately.
+Do not mix different data types.